Jozefhdez/Jozefhdez/README.md

 ###

-<p align="left">✨ Creating bugs since 2020🎯 Goals: Master the fundamentals of programming languages and enhance problem-solving skills.
-Strive for clean, efficient code and continual learning to stay at the forefront of technology<br>🎲 Fun fact: I turn bugs into features!</p>
+<p align="left">✨ Creating bugs since 2020
+🎯 Goals: Master the fundamentals of programming languages and enhance problem-solving skills.
+Strive for clean, efficient code and continual learning to stay at the forefront of technology
+<br>🎲 Fun fact: I turn bugs into features!</p>

 ###